Smooth muscle: Sustained maintenance

 Phosphorylation of the MLC20 myosin light chains correlates well with the shortening velocity of smooth muscle.
 During this period there is a rapid burst of energy utilization as measured by oxygen consumption.
 Within a few minutes of initiation the calcium level markedly decrease, MLC20 myosin light chains phosphorylation decreases, and energy utilization decreases and the muscle can relax.
 Still, smooth muscle has the ability of sustained maintenance of force in this situation as well.
 This sustained phase has been attributed to certain myosin crossbridges, termed latch-bridges, that are cycling very slowly, notably slowing the progression to the cycle stage whereby dephosphorylated myosin detaches from the actin, thereby maintaining the force at low energy costs.
 This phenomenon is of great value especially for tonically active smooth muscle.

 Isolated preparations of vascular and visceral smooth muscle contract with depolarizing high potassium balanced saline generating a certain amount of contractile force.
 The same preparation stimulated in normal balanced saline with an agonist such as endothelin or serotonin will generate more contractile force.
 This increase in force is termed calcium sensitization.
 The myosin light chain phosphatase is inhibited to increase the gain or sensitivity of myosin light chain kinase to calcium.
-There are number of cell signalling pathways believed to regulate this decrease in myosin light chain phosphatase: a RhoA-Rock kinase pathway, a Protein kinase C-Protein kinase C potentiation inhibitor protein 17 (CPI-17) pathway, telokin, and a Zip kinase pathway.
+There are a number of cell signalling pathways believed to regulate this decrease in myosin light chain phosphatase: a RhoA-Rock kinase pathway, a Protein kinase C-Protein kinase C potentiation inhibitor protein 17 (CPI-17) pathway, telokin, and a Zip kinase pathway.
 Further Rock kinase and Zip kinase have been implicated to directly phosphorylate the 20kd myosin light chains.